 8.9 All contractors involved in retinopathy screening and their staff, should remember at all times that they may be seeing a patient that is only attending their practice for screening.
 All patients should be given the opportunity to continue to have their sight tested and spectacles dispensed by their existing family optometrist

 9. Guideline for cataract referral in Birmingham

-In the area of Birmingham covered by BSol CCG no formal referral pathway currently exists but you may refer using the C1 form and claim a fee of £19.00 using the “Optoclaim” tab on the PES “Optoserve” website.
+In the area of Birmingham covered by BSol CCG [Birmingham] no formal referral pathway currently exists and the C1 system will stop in December 2020

-You may also refer direct to any cataract surgery provider using a GOS18 0r your own referral form but no fee will be payable.
+You may also refer direct to any cataract surgery provider using a GOS18 or your own referral form but no fee will be payable.